dpetrosy/42-Push-Swap/README.md

 **2. How to run the program**

-Call the executable together with the set of numbers separated by a space:
+Run the executable together with the set of numbers separated by a space:
 ```C
 ./push_swap 5 7 10 4 6 8 9 2 1 3
 ```